-Wenvoe County Council had a vision of replacing an existing library building with an attractive and modern space for community use.
+Wenvoe County Council approached Wernick with a vision to replace an existing library building that was beyond repair with an attractive and spacious building for community use.

-Completion of the four module building took eight weeks, which included demolition of the old building and management of asbestos floor tiles on site.
+Completion of the four module building took just eight weeks, which included the demolition of the old building and management of asbestos on the site.

-Wernick completed the building with cedar cladding, reinforced flooring to accommodate the book section and a cafeteria.
+Wernick completed the building with modern timber cladding, reinforced flooring to accommodate the library section and a cafeteria.

 In addition to the library, the building will accommodate the Wenvoe Community Hub – a place where residents can meet with like-minded people and learn new skills.